georgedashen/StructAlign/README.md

 * [Foldseek](https://github.com/steineggerlab/foldseek)

 ## 1. Alignment quality evaluation (accuracy, TM-score)
 For each tool, find the corresponding `*_Malidup.py` or `*_Malisam.py` script to generate results.
 Then use `concatResult.py` to generate a final csv file for accuracy or reference-independent metrics such as TM-scores and RMSD.
+If you want to know how we calculate the accuracy and extract the metrics from TMalign result, see the subsession.
+The integrated results can be generated with the following pipeline:
 ```
 # make sure you are in the folder that containing the Malidup or Malisam data folder
 # Using DeepAlign as the example:
-python deepalign_Malidup.py
+python script/deepalign_Malidup.py
 python concatResult.py Malidup Malidup.accuracy accuracy
 python concatResult.py Malidup Malidup.tmscore tmscore
 ```